 The Death of Equities

 In the second quarter of 1982, investors had all but given up on the stock market.
-The stock market was in the midst of a secular bear market and DJIA (NYSE: DIA) hadn't breached the 1,000 mark for nearly two decades.
-This was about the time that Newsweek ran its famous cover with the title, "The Death of Equities."
-Thus, it isn't surprising to learn that equities, as a percentage of household assets, were at an all-time low of 13.3 percent.
+The stock market was in the midst of a secular bear market and DJIA DIA hadn't breached the 1,000 mark for nearly two decades.
+This was about the time that Time or Newsweek (I've since forgotten which one) ran the famous cover with the title "The Death of Equities."
+Thus, it isn't surprising to learn that equities as a percentage of household assets were at an all-time low of 13.3 percent.

 However, this was also right about the time that a rip-roaring secular bull market began.
 And if memory serves, the stock market marched merrily higher for the next 18 years.